 People cherish the strong bonds they have with family members.
 Serenity House Detox & Recovery understands how important it is to repair those bonds when addiction causes turmoil.
 We provide family therapy to give those with addiction and their loved ones the support they need.
 In addition, we offer alternative detox therapies, such as:

 - Group therapy

 - Dual diagnosis therapy treatment

 - Meditation therapy

 - Gender specific detox programs

 Don’t let addiction bring your family to ruin.
-Get detox for your son, daughter or other family members in Fort Lauderdale or West Palm Beach, Florida.
-Call Serenity House Detox today at 866-294-5306 to get started.
+Get detox for your son, daughter or other family members in Fort Lauderdale or Jupiter, Florida.
+Call Serenity House Detox & Recovery today at 866-294-5306 to get started.